uidaholib/digital-collections-docs/content/transcription/03-tagging.md

 - Add or remove tags in the Names Locations Tags spreadsheet as needed and the same changes will apply to all of the transcriptions we are working on in that collection
 - As a transcriber, you can create entirely new tags and their associated words
-- All of the tags will have consistent spelling and data will be more detailed
+- All of the tags will have consistent spelling and data should be more detailed